hypernetix/DNA/REST/STATUS_CODES.md

 ### HTTP status codes and application error codes

-This document outlines the usage of HTTP status codes and application-level error codes according to the Hypernetix API Guidelines.
+This document outlines the usage of HTTP status codes and application-level error codes according to the API Guidelines.
 Ensure that responses remain consistent across all endpoints.

 ### Success